poornimah67-blip/Python-programs/README.md

 9. checking whether the given number is odd or even
 10. pgm to perform arithmetic operation
 11. pgm to check whether the given number is positive or negative
 12. pgm  to check whether the given word is palindrome or not
+13. pgm to find largest of three numbers